Engaging students, parents and teachers: tips from Bedrock school leaders

-We get the most impact, though, when it’s embedded into our curriculum, so we explicitly teach Tier 2 vocabulary in all lessons.
-Alongside that, we have systems for sanction and reward – we send texts to parents if their child hasn’t done two Bedrock lessons, or to reward them if they have – and we run competitions.
+We get the most impact when literacy improvement is embedded into our curriculum, so we explicitly teach Tier 2 vocabulary in all lessons.
+We have systems for sanction and reward – we send texts to parents if their child hasn’t done two Bedrock lessons, or to reward them if they have – and we run competitions.

-In a staff team meeting, the opportunity to explicitly address literacy alone can be rare, even in a school like ours where literacy is particularly valued.
-But whenever there is a new initiative in our school, I’m thinking, can we bring literacy, reading, Bedrock, into this?
-I make sure literacy is raised, that there’s an awareness that learning words is the root of all knowledge, that words help you grasp new concepts which unlock the entire lesson, and it becomes core to all of our teaching.
+In a staff team meeting, the opportunity to address literacy explicitly can be rare, even in a school like ours where literacy is particularly valued.
+But whenever there is a new initiative in our school, I’m thinking: “Can we bring literacy, reading, Bedrock, into this?”
+I make sure literacy is raised, that there’s an awareness that learning words is the root of all knowledge, that words help you grasp new concepts which unlock the entire lesson; it becomes core to all of our teaching.

-On the right of the slide is an image from a recent assembly about online safety, teaching the word ‘veil’ to explain how the online world can be a veil for someone’s identity.
-Again, this shows etymology and examples – a great way for any school to ensure Bedrock Vocabulary is embedded into their classroom and school-wide practice.
+On the right of the slide is an image from a recent assembly about online safety, teaching the word ‘veil’.
+We explained how the online world can be a veil for someone’s identity.
+Again, this shows etymology and contextual examples – a great way for any school to ensure Bedrock Vocabulary is embedded into their classroom and school-wide practice.

 Our headteacher shares Bedrock engagement across the school at a class level.
 This motivates staff as well as students!

-This image from Alex Quigley brings home the purpose of Bedrock for me because it shows how these terms and ideas interweave through all the different subject areas.
+This image from Alex Quigley brings home the purpose of Bedrock for me; it shows how terms and ideas interweave through different subject areas.
 It shows how cross-curricular words are.
-It’s not just about geography – it’s biology and history too.
+It’s not just about geography – it’s about biology and history too.

-Other approaches we’ve taken are to run a Bedrockathon on World Book Day, consisting of a whole-school Bedrock lesson and a challenge suggested by a student in which we turned Peckham slang into Bedrock words.
+Another approach we’ve taken is to run a Bedrockathon on World Book Day, consisting of a whole-school Bedrock lesson.
+As well as this, we held a challenge suggested by a student: turning Peckham slang into Bedrock words.
 For example, leng = elegant.
 [Read our case study on Harris Peckham for more detail.]

-SJ: We really focused on engaging staff first, in order to enthuse students.
-Teachers were really shocked when we told them that in subjects like science and maths, if your verbal ability is low, you’ll underperform compared to students with a high verbal ability.
+SJ: For engaging students, we focus on engaging staff first so that they can help enthuse students.
+Teachers were shocked when we told them that in subjects like science and maths, if your verbal ability is low, you’ll underperform compared to students with a high verbal ability.

-We asked teachers in all subjects to make suggestions for our ‘word of the day’ that their students struggle with.
+We asked teachers in all subjects to make suggestions for our ‘word of the day’.
 For example, a maths teacher suggested ‘depreciate’.
 This word goes into our daily notices along with its meaning, origin and an example sentence.

-We also asked departments to come up with Tier 2 words that we put into electronic glossaries and give to students in lessons, so that vocabulary is always there ready for them.
+We also asked departments to come up with Tier 2 words – we put these words in electronic glossaries, available for students to access at all times.

-We’ve created literacy champions in each department to take ownership of literacy in their subject area and ensure all staff are pumped up about the importance and relevance of literacy in their area.
-Having such a range of people championing literacy and reporting on its impact has really helped buy-in.
+We’ve created literacy champions in each department to take ownership of literacy in their subject area, ensuring all staff are pumped up about the importance and relevance of literacy in their area.
+Having such a range of people prioritising literacy and reporting on its impact has really helped buy-in.
 Our whole-school approach to literacy has been inspired by the African proverb, “If you want to go fast, go alone; if you want to go far, go together”.

-Some of the biggest literacy advocates in our school now are maths, science and PE teachers because they’ve bought into the importance of vocabulary and literacy.
-And because of this, there’s now a great vibe from students too.
+Some of the biggest literacy advocates in our school are now maths, science and PE teachers because they’ve bought into the importance of vocabulary and literacy.
+Due to this, there’s now a great vibe from students too.

-Kelly: We expect Y7-8 to do 30 minutes of Bedrock homework a week – about two to three lessons – and Y9 to do 45 minutes, or about four lessons.
+Kelly: We expect Y7 and Y8 to do 30 minutes of Bedrock homework a week – about two to three lessons – and Y9 to do 45 minutes, or about four lessons.

 We emphasise that our expectations are high – we expect them to achieve 80% in all lessons.
 This means the Bedrock post-test shows very strong progress scores.

-As a school we’ve put a lot of our curriculum into booklets.
-For example, all our English texts are already in booklet form – Y8 are studying Animal Farm and have a booklet on it with vocabulary that we’ve either identified from the text itself or that’s useful more generally when studying the text.
+As a school, we’ve put a lot of our curriculum into booklets.
+For example, all our English texts are already in booklet form – Y8 are studying Animal Farm and have a booklet on it with vocabulary that we’ve either identified from the text itself or that’s useful when studying the text.
 The booklet includes a glossary with relevant words, definitions and etymologies from the Bedrock Vocabulary curriculum Blocks 7-12.
-The Bedrock word trends report, which shows the words students are currently learning, directs classroom discussion.
-We also help embed learning by directly asking students for synonyms, antonyms, or to change the prefix or suffix, and we make links to other subjects as well.
+We also help embed learning by asking students for synonyms and antonyms for vocabulary, and we make links to other subjects as well.

-Teachers from other departments come into English lessons to observe how we teach and we really want to ensure our department’s deliberate metacognitive approach happens in all subjects.
+Teachers from other departments come into English lessons to observe how we teach.
+We really want to ensure our department’s deliberate metacognitive approach happens in all subjects.

 How do we engage parents to drive literacy improvement?

-Joe: The first step is getting parents to log into their free Bedrock parent accounts.
-Over lockdown we gave this a real push, calling parents and explaining the benefits of Bedrock as well as taking them through the login process step by step.
-Sometimes, when there are access or language issues, if the parent gives permission we simply sign them up ourselves.
+Joe: The first step was getting parents to log into their free Bedrock parent accounts.
+Over lockdown we gave this a real push, taking parents through the Bedrock login process step by step.
+Sometimes, when there are access or language issues and the parent has given us permission, we simply sign them up ourselves.
 With physical parents’ evenings starting again soon, we plan to get any parents who haven’t yet used their Bedrock login to do so then.

-Parents suggested receiving a text message would be a useful nudge in terms of maintaining usage and this is really effective.
-We send a Monday reminder text to all parents, then another on Wednesday that tells them how many lessons their child has done.
+Parents suggested that receiving a text message would be a useful nudge in terms of maintaining usage – this has been really effective.
+We send a reminder text to all parents every Monday, as well as another on Wednesday telling them how many lessons their child has done.
 Our message to students and their parents is to do Bedrock when they get home, and make it part of their home routine.
-We also share impact data in letters with home – summarising the number of lessons the child has completed and the impact on their reading age.
+We also share impact data in letters, summarising the number of lessons the child has completed and the impact on their reading age.
 Parents find this really endorses our approach.

 SJ: A lot of parents want to help their child but don’t know how, so giving them clear, practical information about the cross-curricular importance of literacy is really helpful.
-We’ve had Bedrock information evenings to push the purpose and motivation and get them invested so they know to remind their child to do their Bedrock homework, for example.
+We’ve had Bedrock information evenings to push Bedrock’s purpose, and get them invested so they know to remind their child to do their Bedrock homework.

-We’ve also invited parents in to be upskilled in the elements their children need to know and be good at.
-Parents tell us they feel that they can be more effective at supporting children doing their learning.
+We’ve also invited parents in to be upskilled in the elements their children need to know.
+Through this, parents tell us they feel more effective at supporting their children.

 Each year group gets a yearly handout of top tips that parents and children can do together, or that parents can oversee, in order to boost literacy skills.
-The English section includes activities ranging from handwriting to discussing newspaper articles.
-We are also working on having a literacy-based page on our website with top tips and advice they can get both from the school and elsewhere.
+The English section includes varied activities, from handwriting to discussing newspaper articles.
+We are also working on having a literacy-based page on our website with top tips and advice.

 Kelly: The parents we have difficulty engaging are those whose children often don’t complete their homework, so that’s our challenge – targeting that core group.
-We’re planning a parents’ evening where we create a webinar we record for them to watch at leisure that explains Bedrock’s purpose and approach.
-All parents currently get an email on Friday if their child hasn’t yet completed homework that’s due on Monday.
+We’re planning a parents’ evening where we create a webinar for them to watch at leisure, explaining Bedrock’s purpose.
+All parents receive an email on Friday if their child hasn’t completed homework due on Monday.

 Could you pinpoint your main recommendations from this session?

-SJ: Communicate your purpose clearly and concisely with all stakeholders – students, staff, parents; have in mind the long-term literacy vision for your school and the outcomes you’re working towards.
+SJ: Communicate your purpose clearly and concisely with students, staff, parents; have in mind the long-term literacy vision for your school and the outcomes you’re working towards.

 Kelly: It’s about the ‘why’ – the intrinsic motivation for students, i.e. having high expectations and helping them to achieve the qualifications they want to achieve.